Last updated: October 04, 2024

 Closing thoughts: Using a cash out refinance to buy an investment property

-If a cash out refinance isn't for you, there are other ways to obtain funds for an investment property, such as a home equity loan, HELOC, or a conventional refinance.
+If a cash out refinance isn't for you, there are other ways to obtain funds for an investment property, such as a home equity loan, HELOC, or a conventional rate-and-term refinance.

 Please note: Discover Home Loans offers home equity loan and mortgage refinance opportunities, but does not offer HELOCs.